 The 40% taxable value would equal: $40,000.00

-This $408.00 helps provide financial support for the following services:
+This $400.00 helps provide financial support for the following services:

 Public Safety, Fire, Police, Recreation, Administration, Street Maintenance and Streetlights, Code Enforcement, Planning and Zoning and Downtown Development to name a few.

 The Mayor and City Council strive to utilize the citizen’s tax dollars to their fullest value while meeting the needs of a growing community and demanding state mandates.